kristinarmontanez/kristinarmontanez/README.md

 <h1 align="center"> Hi!
 I'm Kristina Montanez </h1>

-I'm an attorney with a passion for technology and innovation.
-With a degree in computer science from Oregon State University, I have a unique perspective on the legal aspects of software development, database and web development and maintenance, and cloud application development.
+I'm a patent attorney with a passion for technology and innovation.
+With a degree in computer science from Oregon State University, I have a unique perspective on the legal aspects of software development, database managment, web development and maintenance, and cloud application development.

 <h2 align="center">
 My most popular languages are: